Gandalf-Pl/seems/_posts/2015-10-23-django_upgrade.md

         - foreignkey: unique=true has same effect as using onetoonefield(remove unique=true if unique is set true in foreignkey field)

+    + App-loading changes

+        - Standalone scripts¶

+            If you’re using Django in a plain Python script — rather than a management command — and you rely on the DJANGO_SETTINGS_MODULE environment variable, you must now explicitly initialize Django at the beginning of your script with:

+            ~~~python
+            >>> import django
+            >>> django.setup()
+            ~~~

+            Otherwise, you will hit an AppRegistryNotReady exception.

     + django1.8中已经修改的模块
         1. Error1(importerror: no module named defaults):